edubart/sokol_gp/README.md

 ## Sponsorships

-This library has been originally sponsored by the MMORPG game [Medivia Online](https://medivia.online/).
+This library has been originally sponsored by the MMORPG game [Medivia Online](https://medivia.online/), I would like to thank them in supporting my work.

+## Related projects

+Make sure to checkout the excellent [Sokol](https://github.com/floooh/sokol) project by @floooh, it features many useful single header C libraries made with quality that can be used for game development.

 ## Updates